Native PyTorch Autocast

 There are three types of registration to torch.autocast:

 The default list of supported ops for each registration type are internally hard-coded.
+If any op is present in more than one list, it’s handled according to the priority: Lower precision -> FP32 -> Promote.
 The following provides the default list of registered ops for each type:

 • FP32: acos, addcdiv, asin, atan2, bilinear, binary_cross_entropy, binary_cross_entropy_with_logits, cdist, cosh, cosine_embedding_loss, cosine_similarity, cross_entropy_loss, dist, div, divide, embedding, embedding_bag, erfinv, exp, expm1, hinge_embedding_loss, huber_loss, kl_div, l1_loss, log, log10, log1p, log2, logsumexp, margin_ranking_loss, mse_loss, multi_margin_loss, multilabel_margin_loss, nll_loss, pdist, poisson_nll_loss, pow, reciprocal, renorm, rsqrt, sinh, smooth_l1_loss, soft_margin_loss, softplus, tan, topk, triplet_margin_loss, truediv, true_divide